Start Printed Page 27511

 Start Supplemental Information

-We are issuing this AD because we evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
+The FAA is issuing this AD because it evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.

 FAA's Justification and Determination of the Effective Date

-This AD is a final rule that involves requirements affecting flight safety, and we did not provide you with notice and an opportunity to provide your comments before it becomes effective.
-However, we invite you to send any written data, views, or arguments about this final rule.
-Send your comments to an address listed under the ADDRESSES section.
-Include the docket number FAA-2018-0735 and product identifier 2018-NE-26-AD at the beginning of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this final rule.
-We will consider all comments received by the Start Printed Page 13106closing date and may amend this final rule because of those comments.
+This AD is a final rule that involves requirements affecting flight safety and was not preceded by notice and an opportunity for public comment.
+However, the FAA invites you to send any written data, views, or arguments about this final rule.
+Send your Start Printed Page 27512comments to an address listed under the ADDRESSES section.
+Include the docket number FAA-2019-0393 and Product Identifier 2019-NE-14-AD at the beginning of your comments.
+The FAA specifically invites comments on the overall regulatory, economic, environmental, and energy aspects of this final rule.
+The FAA will consider all comments received by the closing date and may amend this final rule because of those comments.

-We will post all comments we receive, without change, to http://www.regulations.gov, including any personal information you provide.
-We will also post a report summarizing each substantive verbal contact we receive about this final rule.
+The FAA will post all comments received, without change, to http://www.regulations.gov, including any personal information you provide.
+The FAA will also post a report summarizing each substantive verbal contact received about this final rule.

 Costs of Compliance

-We estimate that this AD affects 0 engines installed on airplanes of U.S. registry.
+The FAA estimates that this AD affects 72 engines installed on airplanes of U.S. registry.

 |Action||Labor cost||Parts cost||Cost per product||Cost on U.S. operators|